durandkwok-snowflake/DocAICortex/README.md

-, SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'what is the following about '|| a.c1) as "What is this about" , SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'What is this fiscal year for this report? '|| a.c2) as "Year" , SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'Can you give me a SWOT analysis based on the following '|| a.c1) as "SWOT" , SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'Can you give me a ranking of where Uber stands in ride share? '|| a.c1) as "Current Ranking"
+, SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'what is the following about '|| a.c1) as "What is this about" , SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'What is this fiscal year for this report? '|| a.c2) as "Year" , SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'Can you give me a SWOT analysis based on the following '|| a.c1) as "SWOT" , SNOWFLAKE.CORTEX.COMPLETE('mistral-7b', 'Where do Uber rank in ride sharing? '|| a.c1) as "Current Ranking" FROM
-FROM
 (
 select as_varchar(etresultsl2.value) as c2